ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 }, 2000);
 ```

-The [returned object](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) looks like this:
+The `callback` passed to the function will be executed with [the returned object](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) as the first argument.
+It looks like this:

 ```json
 {